dikortis/LetsTalkETC/Episodes/Episode_4.md

 oh

 **Carlo Vicari:**
-yeah
+yes

 **Cory:**
- hopefully hopefully there's
+ hopefully there's
-going to be some more adoption I'm fat you know Carlo introduced me to a couple people on on ET China the talking with them they're looking forward to potentially pushing you know cerium out there more and I think it's just going to allow us to get a broader spectrum and you know I'm really there to help the community for et Cie and that's what
+going to be some more adoption I'm fat you know Carlo introduced me to a couple people on on ETC China the talking with them they're looking forward to potentially pushing you know cerium out there more and I think it's just going to allow us to get a broader spectrum and you know I'm really there to help the community for ETC and that's what
 I love about it